open-traffic-generator/otg-examples/hw/ixhw-b2b/README.md

 ## Deploy Keysight Elastic Network Generator

-1. Launch the deployment
+1. Initialize an environment variable `LICENSE_SERVERS` with a hostname/IP address of the [Keysight License Server](../../KENG.md).
+Replace `license_server_name` with the actual hostname/IP address of your license server.

     ```Shell
+    export LICENSE_SERVERS="license_server_name"
+    ```

+2. Launch the deployment

+    ```Shell
     docker compose -p keng1 --file fp.compose.yml --file fp.compose.ports.yml up -d
     ```

-2. To make sure all the containers are running, use
+3. To make sure all the containers are running, use

     ```Shell
     docker ps